ceph/ceph-ansible/docs/source/testing/scenarios.rst

 The ``hosts`` file should contain the hosts needed for the scenario.
-This might seem a bit repetitive since machines are already defined in :ref:`vagrant_variables` but it allows granular changes to hosts (for example defining an interface vs. an IP on a monitor) which can help catch issues in ``ceph-ansible`` configuration.
+This might seem a bit repetitive since machines are already defined in :ref:`vagrant_variables` but it allows granular changes to hosts (for example defining different public_network values between monitors) which can help catch issues in ``ceph-ansible`` configuration.
 For example:

 .. code-block:: ini

    [mons]
-   mon0 monitor_address=192.168.5.10
+   mon0 public_network=192.168.1.0/24
-   mon1 monitor_address=192.168.5.11
+   mon1 public_network=192.168.2.0/24
-   mon2 monitor_interface=eth1
+   mon2 public_network=192.168.3.0/24

 .. _group_vars: